goblegrayson/SLAM/README.md

 # Simple Linear Aircraft Model (SLAM)
 SLAM is a demonstrative 6 degree-of-freedom airplane flight simulation based loosely on the Lockheed F-104 Starfighter and implemented in object-oriented C++.
-Simulation results are output in csv format and plotted using the included Python utility scripts.
+Simulation results are output in CSV format and plotted using the included Python utility scripts.

 ## Model Structure
 SLAM is implemented in C++ using an object-oriented philosophy.
 It consists of the following object structure:
 - Simulation Object
   - Manages simulation level operations like initializing, trimming, and running time histories.
   - Trim is accomplished using gradient descent to find a 3-state longitudinal trim solution for angle-of-attack, stabilator, and throttle.
-  - Trim cost function can also be exposed to plot explanatory trim cost surfaces using plot_cost.py
+  - The trim cost function can also be exposed to plot explanatory trim cost surfaces using `plot_cost.py`
 - Model Object
   - Encapsulates all physical modeling including atmospherics, longitudinal and lateral-directional aerodynamics, propulsion, and equations of motion.
   - Allows for time-scheduled inputs for stabilator, aileron, and rudder.